MEDICAID ASSET PROTECTION

 - Transfer Home, Retain Life Estate Interest with a gifting penalty

-- Purchase Life Estate in Home of Another (as long as it is home of the applicant)
+- Purchase Life Estate in Home of Another (as long as it is the home of the applicant)

 - Purchase Prepaid Funeral Services Contract OR Create a Burial Savings Account